 mentality & cultural exchange

 pitfall Volunteers, who think that their engagement is a one way street of selflessly helping others, might fall victim to the White Savor Complex, a mentality that hinders the promotion of community-empowerment from within.
 Short-term volunteers often gain limited and biased insights into local cultures and lifestyles, which can lead to the spreading of falsehoods back home, especially when paired with the know-it-all attitude of a White Savior.
 In addition, some critics argue that the economical chasm between local populations and foreigners becomes painfully obvious through volunteering programs, leaving locals longing for more material possessions.
 On top of that, the introduction of Western mentalities, habits, fashion trends and English as a language might contribute to the extinction of local cultural facets.
 However, these arguments disregard two important factors: for one, large disparities in economical means and lifestyle do not only exist between nations, but also within them.
-It’s not like kids in India have never seen a smart phone and the wealth of rich locals outshines the financial means of volunteers by far.
-Secondly, patronizing locals by artificially trying to protect their culture against a globalizing world, denies them the agency to choose what they want to do with their lives, what they want to buy, wear, eat and study.
+It’s not like street children in India have never seen a smart phone and the wealth of rich locals outshines the financial means of volunteers by far.
+Secondly, patronizing locals by forcefully protecting their culture against a globalizing world, denies them the agency to choose what they want to do with their lives, what they want to buy, wear, eat and study.